This is the first part in a five-part series that will cover implementing an earley parser for linguistic utterances.

 - Part 5 - Wrapping up

-There are already many great explanations of the Earley parse algorithm on the internet.1 There are also some great books on feature-structure based linguistic grammars, which I highly recommend.2 However, as far as I know nobody has put the two together into a beginner-friendly tutorial that explains both how to use these tools together, and perhaps more importantly why someone would want to.
+There are already many great explanations of the Earley parse algorithm, which is the parsing algorithm that we'll be using.1 There are also some great books on feature-structure based linguistic grammars, which I highly recommend.2 However, as far as I know nobody has put the two together into a beginner-friendly, implementation-oriented tutorial that explains what these tools are, how to use them together, and perhaps most importantly why someone would want to.
 This series will be trying to explain this through an iterative approach, starting with the simplest possible solution, and expanding that solution only when necessary.
-The goal is that, when we finish, we’ll have the simplest possible solution to our goal, with a codebase that has every line justified.
+The goal is that, when we finish, we'll have the simplest possible solution to our goal, with a codebase that has every line justified.